nodejs/nodejs.dev/content/learn/getting-started/esm-cjs.en.md

 ## ESM is asynchronous by default

 ESM is asynchronous by default.
 This means that when you import a module, you get a promise.
-This promise resolves to the module exports.
+This promise resolves the module exports.

 ```js
 import { readFile } from 'fs/promises'